The Sun is Setting Tell Everyone You Know February 9, 2012

 Imperial Republics Fall October 21, 2011

-Posted by Dr. Robert owens in Uncategorized.Tags: Afghanistan, constitutional government, Dr. Robert Owens, Iraq, limited government
+Posted by Dr. Robert Owens in Uncategorized.Tags: Afghanistan, constitutional government, Dr. Robert Owens, Iraq, limited government

 Historians spend their life looking backwards.
 Futurists spend their life looking forward.
 My goal has been to blend the two disciplines into one seamless endeavor.